- Fulbright Awards

 • Be given the chance to devise, and perform, their own children’s stories, as part of the strong creative component of the course.

-Please note that all Summer School modules are subject to tutor availability and sufficient interest and therefore changes may be made to course details for the 2015 programme.
+Please note that all Undergraduate Summer School modules are subject to tutor availability and sufficient interest and therefore changes may be made to course details for the 2016 programme.

 Students will be fully supported by a dedicated team of academic and administrative staff.
 Dedicated Fulbright mentors will also be on hand through the Institute.
 These will be current King’s students, based in London, and they will be available to help participants on excursions to their favourite place in London and other points of cultural, historical, and international significance.
 The student mentors will also introduce students to everyday living in London and spend some of their free time together.
 Students will have other opportunities to meet British and international students socially through the Undergraduate Summer School, for example on a boat trip down the River Thames.
 Through a friendly mentor system students will have the chance to make lasting friendships with King’s students.